Serampore College

 The Senate of Serampore College (University) is in charge of the academic administration of all the theological colleges affiliated with it.
 The council of Serampore College holds a Danish charter and had the power to confer degrees in any subject, which it currently exercises only for conferring theological degrees as recommended by the senate.

 Degrees to students at the college in the fields of arts, science and commerce are awarded by the University of Calcutta.

-For theology, the college is affiliated to the Senate of Serampore College (University).
-Several theological colleges and seminaries all over India, Nepal, Bangladesh and Sri Lanka are affiliated to the Senate of Serampore College (University).
+For theology, the college is affiliated to the Senate of Serampore College, with which several theological colleges and seminaries all over India, Nepal, Bangladesh and Sri Lanka are affiliated.

 Motto

 The college motto is from Proverbs 3:35 in the Vulgate: Gloriam Sapientes Possidebunt, "The wise shall possess glory."

 Authority to issue degrees and accreditation

 The Serampore Trio - William Ward, William Carey, & Joshua Marshman, started the college with 37 students in 1818.
 King Frederick VI of Denmark originally granted a Royal Charter giving Serampore College the status of a university to confer degrees on 23 February 1827.
 It became the third Danish University after the ones in Copenhagen and Kiel.
 With the later establishment of the University of Calcutta in 1857 the arts, science and commerce parts of Serampore College were affiliated to the University of Calcutta.
 However, Serampore College still today continues to enjoy the privilege of conferring its own degrees in theology under the power vested by the Charter and Act of Serampore College.
 It is a private Grant-in-aid Minority College and is recognized by the University Grants Commission under Section 2(f) and 12(b) of the UGC Act, 1956.